sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 1. Verification nonces.
 With this, bots can no longer abuse easily exposed endpoints in WordPress to leave comments.
 1. GPU timers.
 The bot must actually render the page to pass this test, blocking spam from many emulated browsers.

-All five methods are built around randomization, so no robot can use deep-learning to bypass Honeypot.
+All five methods are entirely randomized and use secure authentication methods, so no robot can learn how to bypass Honeypot.
 These methods combined block a broad spectrum of robot spamming techniques.
 Hence, Honeypot has a **99.99% catch-rate**.
+Now you can finally uninstall and delete Akismet.

 ## FAQ